 The Library is collaborating with the Macklin Center for Academic Success (MCAS) to offer a variety of workshops this fall.
 Scheduled workshops will be both in-person and virtual.
-In-person workshops will be held in the Priddy Library in Room III-1200H and drop-ins are welcome.
+In-person workshops will be held at the Priddy Library in the Col-Lab and at MCAS, and drop-ins are welcome.
 Virtual workshops are held via Zoom.
 You will need to register for the workshop, and then the workshop presenter will email you login information to attend it.
 Please register by 9:00 am on the day of the workshop to ensure that you receive the login information.
 See workshop descriptions below.